daniel-folio/profile-site/VISITOR_TRACKING.md

 - **🌐 Browser/OS Statistics** - Detailed visitor environment analytics
 - **🚫 Empty State Handling** - User-friendly UI when no data is available
 - **🔒 Privacy-First** - IP anonymization, duplicate filtering, GDPR compliance ready
+ - **Segment Separation**: Owner vs General is strictly split based on the __Owner IP allowlist (ownerIpAllowlist)__.
+The same rule is used in both backend and frontend.
+ - **Owner Auto-Registration Note**: When an IP is auto-allowlisted, the note uses the format `countryCode/city, isp/asn, timezone, deviceType | YYYY-MM-DD HH:mm KST`.
+Sensitive parameters are not recorded.

 #### 🛠️ Technical Stack